Hello and welcome to my Lib Tech TRS C3 review.

 TOTAL after normalizing

-Overall, the TRS C3 is a kind of a hybrid of the outgoing TRS (C2X) and the outgoing Hot Knife.
+Overall, the TRS C3 is a kind of a hybrid of the old TRS (C2X) and the old Hot Knife.
 Both boards that I really liked and the TRS C3 as a blend of the two is also a board I really like.
 I still think there was room for both, but the combination of the two does make for one sick deck, IMO.

 For just generally tearing up the groomers, taking the occasional tree line, hitting the park and finding every natural you lay your eyes on, this is a really fun board.